 We hope that most problems can be sorted out easily and quickly, preferably at the time they arise and with the person concerned.

-If you cannot resolve this problem or if any of our staff feel that a patient is unhappy, you may be contacted by a member of our Customer Services team.
-These staff will try and resolve any problems quickly and are happy to speak to any patients who are unhappy with any aspects of the service we provide.
+If you cannot resolve this problem or if any of our staff feel that a patient is unhappy, you may be contacted by a member of our Customer Services team to discuss this further.
+Cusotmer Service will try and resolve any problems quickly and are happy to speak to any patients who are unhappy with any aspects of the service we provide.
 Sometimes this may not be in practice, or when the issue is raised, but result in a follow up telephone call to discuss and investigate within 48 hours.

 If your problem cannot be resolved in this way, and you wish to make a formal complaint, we would like you to let us know as soon as possible.